 There are dozens of neighborhood associations in Troy.
 Some are very active, with monthly meetings and frequent events; others meet only when problems arise; others don’t meet but communicate regularly through list serves, flyers, and Facebook.
-A list of the current neighborhood associations can be found at (link).
+In the year 2020 we have met virtually to maintain our connectivity.

 The Troy Neighborhoods Action Council (TNAC) was created in 2008 so that neighborhood groups and others could learn from each other about how to create active neighborhood associations and engage residents.
 The overall goal is to “develop and maintain healthy, vibrant, and drug free neighborhoods in the city of Troy, New York.”

 In TNAC’s words: “As residents and businesspeople we believe that the strength of our community lies in its rich history, diverse people, cultures, and economic opportunities.
 Working together will enable us to make our neighborhoods safe, viable places for people to live, work, and visit.
 We aim to:

 • Establish Troy neighborhoods as attractive, safe places to live and work.

 • Recognize our individual needs and differences to work together for the common good.

 • Educate the public and promote our neighborhoods through the media, advertisements, newsletters, and public meetings.

 • Reduce the number of vacant and rundown buildings in our neighborhoods.

 • Work with other neighborhood associations in the Capital District and around New York State on common goals.